 Faster time to market

-Because social networks already function as graphs, developing a social application using a graph database reduces development costs and increases time to market, ultimately allowing for greater revenue generation.
+Because social networks already function as graphs, developing a social application using a graph database reduces development costs and decreases time to market, ultimately allowing for greater revenue generation.

 Highly dynamic networks

 Social networks change and evolve quickly, so your application must be able to detect early trends and adapt accordingly.

 High density of connections